orbanjames/advanced-software-engineering-project/README.md

 You can CLICK on the MAIN ProjectManagementApplication Class and run the entire project

-Login to http://localhost:8080, navigate to the browser for the application home page and executes all the functions listed functions listed above
+Login to http://localhost:8080, explore the application home page to executes all the listed functions above